 Hamilton Gallery

-HISTORY OF THE COLLECTION
+HISTORY OF THE GALLERY

 Hamilton Gallery was established in 1961 following a large bequest of an outstanding collection of art works left to the City of Hamilton by Herbert Buchanan Shaw (1882-1957).
 This generous bequest of 781 items reflects the collecting interests of Herbert and his wife May who lived at ‘Kiama’, a homestead near Hamilton.
 The Shaw Bequest consisted mainly of 18th and 19th century English and European decorative arts and was the beginnings of Hamilton’s collection that is today vast, fascinating, diverse and unique.